By Brianna Riley • Last updated: Wednesday Feb 1st, 2023

 When it comes to email marketing, personalisation pays off.
 Personalised emails improve click-through rates by 14% and deliver 6x higher transaction rates.

-With the average cart abandonment rate standing at 69.57%, any eCommerce retailer failing to utilise personalised email retargeting is passing up on a huge opportunity to recover lost sales.
+With the average cart abandonment rate sitting at 69.57%, any eCommerce retailer failing to utilise personalised Email Retargeting is passing up on a huge opportunity to recover lost sales.

 As with most personalisation strategies, personalised email retargeting varies in complexity.

-Personalised email retargeting can be a lot simpler than eCommerce retailers think.
-Using list segmentation, retailers are able to separate their email list into smaller groups based on their age, location, gender and opt-in status.
-This data then makes it easier to tailor content around a user’s specific information, including their browsing history, purchase history and location.
+Personalised Email Retargeting can be a lot simpler than eCommerce retailers think.
+Using list segmentation, retailers can separate their email list into smaller groups based on their age, location, gender and opt-in status.